-I see the Street Tag “Sheep” — with the second ‘e’ written backwards — all over downtown.
-Today I saw it in this variation.
-Artist unknown.
-Spotted On Houston walking east from Sixth Avenue.
+I see the Street Tag “Sheep” — with the second ‘e’ written backwards — all over downtown, and today I saw it in this variation.
+The artist is Little Ricky.
+Photographed on Houston walking east from Sixth Avenue.

 Just in case the act of drinking was not enough to keep you thoroughly amused, the open bar at a recent art event I attended had these coasters with an adorable little pop out sheep figure that you could assemble while you leaned against the bar and looked over at the hipster art / art fans with feigned disinterest.
 Visual instructions on how to assemble the sheep, as you can see, are included on the coaster.